paulmiro/nixos/modules/private/README.md

 Please refer to the documantation of git-agecrypt to see how to set this up.

+Also make sure to remove the hardcoded store path in .git/config after, to avoid having it break on update

 ## Jank

 git-agecrypt can be pretty weird about changing `git-agecrypt.toml` without also changing `private.json`.